Posted on May 26, 2020

 Joseph’s occupation, Radio Orchestra Manager, Virginia, Christian Science Practitioner, Donna has an empty box for occupation, granddaughters Constance S. is listed as 7 years and Diana L. as 5 years.

-An online Gardena phone directory from Gardena 1951, is shown below.
+The above is an online phone directory from Gardena 1951.
 It has a listing for Virginia LaRocca, CSP, at this same address but no Joseph is listed.
-Why no Joseph and Virginia listed together as every other year in directories and voter registrations.?
+Why no Joseph and Virginia listed together, as every other year for decades in directories and voter registrations.?

 When did Diana and family leave Los Feliz? late 1940s?

 About two years.

 When did Diana and her family move to 13055 Moorpark St. in Studio City/Sherman Oaks?

 I first connected the family to 13055 Moorpark St. address by an online city building permit dated in Dec. of 1952.